Creating a cryptoswap pool

 If the pool is using wrapped Ethereum as one of the two assets, the pool will also support depositing either raw ETH or wrapped Ethereum.

-The token selection tab can be used to select up to two tokens.
+The token selection tab can be used to select up to three tokens.

 The order of the tokens can matter for the performance of the AMM.
 Make sure to select the token with the higher price is first.
 If the tokens are supported by CoinGecko, you can see the "Initial Price" under the Pool Setup panel, choose the token order to maximize this value.